-If your answer is a no, then you probably don’t know about the different kinds of harmful impurities that are present in common water sources.
+If you are looking for the right answer, then you probably should know about the different kinds of harmful impurities that are present in common water sources.
 In an age where bottled water is readily available, most people tend to forget that purifying the water supplied to their house, is of utmost importance.
 In such a scenario, a water purifier is a logical choice for purification.
 A water purifier effectively purifies water and makes it safe to consume.

 Let us take a look at the different kinds of technologies used to purify water and which to use based on the kind of water one has access to.

 RO is a popular kind of technology when it comes to purifying water for domestic purposes.
-To understand this process, one has to know about Total Dissolved Salts (TDS).
+To understand this process, must know about Total Dissolved Salts (TDS).
 TDS is a measure of the combined content of all inorganic and organic dissolved substances in unfiltered water.
 These excess dissolved salts tend to give the water a ‘salty’ taste or what is called ‘brackish’ water.

 RO water purifiers have a membrane that filters the total dissolved solids and invisible particles like bacteria, etc. In this technology, water is passed at a high pressure through the membrane, which effectively traps the chemicals and microbes and allows filtered water to pass through the fine pores of the membrane.
 It also reduces the number of minerals and salts, bringing it down to a permissible limit.